Black Girl Fly Magazine

 Content Marketing Manager + Growth Hacker

 Brittany Edwards is an electrical and systems engineer and an alumna of Washington University in St. Louis.
 She is the growth hacker and content marketer for BGF, so analysis is basically her “thing”.
 Born and raised on Long Island, New York (shoutouts to the ‘burbs!), she is a nerdy black professional who loves physics as much as retro kicks and almost everything 90s.
 Find her on the web: @bnayy URL: edwardsb.com.
-Direct your data analytic to Brittany, she got you: email@example.com
+Direct your data + analytics queries towards Brittany, she got you: email@example.com

 Public Relations + Content Creator